 Orlando is so much more than theme parks.
 You'll want to line up a few amusement park breaks when traveling to Orlando with teens, from shopping to NASA.

 This destination offers a variety of indoor attractions, plus dining options and shopping.
-Anchored by the giant ICON observation wheel, there’s a Madame Tussauds, an aquarium, an arcade, and more rides.
-We debated whether to ride a giant swing that takes you 450 feet into the air, but, instead, enjoyed snapping photos with wax celebs.
+Anchored by the giant ICON observation wheel, there’s Madame Tussauds, an aquarium, an arcade, and more rides.
+We debated whether to ride a giant StarFlyer swing that takes you 450 feet into the air, but instead, enjoyed snapping photos with wax celebs.
 Don’t forget to stop for sweets at the Sugar Factory before leaving!

 Cool off on an airboat ride to see native baby gators, beautiful birds, and more in their natural habitat.
 You can also buy food to feed the resident alligators in the park and stop by the petting zoo to cuddle the baby alpacas and pygmy goats.

-If you need a break from the sun or rain, this indoor spot offers go-karts, as well as an arcade, zip line, bowling, and more.
+If you need a break from the sun or rain, these indoor spots offers go-karts, arcades, zip line, bowling, trampolines, and more.

 We love fun and challenging treetop adventure courses.
 Tree Trek offers four courses at increasing difficulties, as well as two kids courses.